mikropsoft/NmapLite/README.md

 10. **Slow Comprehensive Scan**: Delve deep into network analysis with a meticulous scan that examines various aspects thoroughly.

+11. **Scan Specific Ports**: Target specific ports for a focused scan.

+12. **Service Version Detection**: Identify versions of the services running on open ports.

+13. **OS Detection**: Determine the operating system of the target.

+14. **Aggressive Scan**: Conduct a detailed scan that combines various advanced Nmap options.

+15. **Detect Firewall**: Identify potential firewall configurations using specialized scripts.

+16. **Scan for Vulnerabilities**: Check for known vulnerabilities using Nmap scripts.

+17. **Scan for Malware**: Detect possible malware on the network with dedicated scripts.

+18. **Scan with NSE Scripts**: Utilize Nmap Scripting Engine (NSE) scripts for custom scanning.

+19. **Detect Heartbleed Vulnerability**: Specifically check for the Heartbleed vulnerability.

+20. **Traceroute and Geolocation**: Perform traceroute and determine geolocation of IP addresses.

 ---

 ## Getting Started